 Continuation of anti-dementia and other chronic medications — The use of pharmaceutical agents in advanced dementia needs to be guided by the goals of care.
 Patients with advanced dementia often have swallowing problems, and discontinuing unnecessary medications can improve quality of life and reduce adverse effects.

-A consensus panel of experts has identified medications that are inappropriate in advanced dementia [80,81].
+A consensus panel of experts has identified medications that are inappropriate in advanced dementia [84,85].
 Examples of chronic daily medications that no longer have clear benefits in patients with advanced dementia include lipid-lowering agents and calcium supplements.
-A large cross-sectional study of advanced dementia patients in nursing homes found that 54 percent of them received at least one medication of questionable benefit, defined according to the consensus panel .
-These included cholinesterase inhibitors, memantine, antiplatelet agents (except aspirin), lipid-lowering agents, sex hormones, hormone antagonists, leukotriene inhibitors, cytotoxic chemotherapy, and immunomodulators .
-Drugs of questionable benefit accounted for 35 percent of the total average 90-day medication expenditures.
+In studies of advanced dementia patients in nursing homes, 54 to 86 percent of patients receive at least one medication of questionable benefit, including cholinesterase inhibitors, memantine, antiplatelet agents (except aspirin), lipid-lowering drugs, sex hormones, hormone antagonists, leukotriene inhibitors, cytotoxic chemotherapy, and immunomodulators [86,87].
+In one of the studies, drugs of questionable benefit accounted for 35 percent of the total average 90-day medication expenditures .

 There is very limited evidence to support the administration of cholinesterase inhibitors (ie, donepezil, rivastigmine, and galantamine) or memantine (an N-methyl-D-aspartate receptor antagonist) in patients with advanced dementia at a Global Deterioration Stage (GDS) of 7.
 The few clinical trials of these drugs that reported modest functional and cognitive improvements in "advanced" Alzheimer disease largely included subjects who had not yet reached GDS Stage 7.
 (See "Cholinesterase inhibitors in the treatment of dementia".)